Harvard-Neutrino/atmospheric-neutrino-experiment-mc/README.md

 - matplotlib
 - numpy

-and can be installed with pip:
+and can be installed with pip3:
 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

 Follow the instruction below to produce your first plots: